Tedshabecoff/climate-risk-disclosure/README.md

 # climate-risk-disclosure

-This project analyzes how US public companies have disclosed climate-related risks in their annual SEC 10-K filings between 2015 and 2023.
+This project analyzes how the largest 100 US public companies have disclosed climate-related risks in their annual SEC 10-K filings between 2015 and 2023.
 Using NLP techniques applied to Item 1A (Risk Factors) and Item 7 (MD&A) sections, the project tracks how the quantity, language, and framing of climate risk disclosures have evolved — and how that evolution varies across industries and company size.

 Key questions explored: